Reading

 We aim for children to become confident in:

-using context to determine the meaning of new/unfamiliar words and phrases
+• using contextual cues, background knowledge and strategies to identify and determine the meaning of new/unfamiliar words and phrases

-making inferences by using their background knowledge and information in the texts
+• making inferences by using their background knowledge and drawing on implicit information in the texts

-transferring reading skills to other domains, whether that is other subjects or reading outside of school.
+• transferring reading skills to other domains, including other curriculum subjects or reading outside of school.

 IMPLEMENTATION

-In lessons, we spend time explicitly teaching new knowledge and vocabulary so pupils understand the context of what they’re reading.
+In lessons, we explicit teach new knowledge and vocabulary so pupils understand new words and the context of what they’re reading.
 We model reading to children and ask lots of questions to check and consolidate understanding.
-Each week, we spend time learning and practising a specific reading skill such as summarising, predicting or making inferences.
-As children move through the school, they continue to improve their reading skills through engaging with increasingly ambitious and varied texts, leaving us ready for their next stage of education.
+We provide opportunities in lessons for pupils to develop their fluency through a variety of repeated and assisted reading strategies.
+Each week, we spend time modelling, learning and practising different reading skills such as summarising, predicting or making inferences.
+As children move through the school, they continue to refine their reading skills through engaging with increasingly challenging and varied texts, leaving us ready for their next stage of education.

-To ensure reading breadth and progression, we have reading schemes and levelled books available in our school.
+To ensure reading breadth and progression, we have a reading scheme with levelled books available in our school.
 Reading schemes are structured sets of books that grow gradually more challenging over time.
-Children begin reading on a particular ‘book band’ (level) and when they are ready, they move to the next book band.
+Children begin reading on a particular ‘book band’ (level) and when they are assessed as ready to, they move to the next book band.
 Most schemes are very phonic-based at the beginning.
-Children will take two books home each week – one from a reading scheme for your child to read to you and one chosen by the child for you to read aloud to them, or, for older pupils, to read by themselves.
+Children will take two books home each week – one from a reading scheme for your child to read to you and one chosen by the child for you to read aloud to/with them, or, for older pupils, to read by themselves.
 Reading for both pleasure and purpose is important and we encourage you to help your children to increase the challenge and variety of books they choose.

 Key features to our approach to the teaching of reading include:

-Both background knowledge and key vocabulary (Tier 2) are taught explicitly with opportunities for pupils to deomstrate newly acquired knowledge and using and vocabulary
+• Both background knowledge and key vocabulary (Tier 2) are taught explicitly with opportunities for pupils to demonstrate newly acquired knowledge and application of new vocabulary

-Teachers model reading and explore prosodic features (e.g. intonation, emphasis, pace) and structure of texts with pupils
+• Teachers model reading and explore language, prosodic features (e.g. intonation, emphasis, pace) and structure of texts with pupils

-Each week, the lesson sequence will have a focus skill which teacher model to and with pupils.
-This may be a broader reading skill (e.g. making inferences, predicting) or may focus on something more specific (e.g. true or false question structures) or another area pupils need to practise further.
+• Each week, the lesson sequence will include focus skill identified by the teacher as one needing more deliberate practice and support.
+Teachers will model and practise these skills with pupils.
+This may be a broader reading skill (e.g. making inferences, predicting) or may focus on something more specific (e.g. true or false question structures).

 IMPACT